 a) a thesis of no more than 30,000 words

 b) at least two manuscripts suitable for submission to a peer-reviewed journal (between 4000 and 7,000 words depending on the author guidelines for the chosen journal)

-* NOTE these are outputs delivered in Thesis Part B
+8* Contextual Statement Accompanying statement locating the study in the field of public health. * NOTE these are outputs delivered in Thesis Part B

 Specific Course RequirementsN/A